 If you think you don't have a network, check out corporate alumni groups.
 You will find the beginning of your network there.

 Corporate/Company alumni networking groups seem to fall into three major categories:

-The same company may have several alumni networking groups, including both independent and sponsored/owned groups.
+The same company may have several alumni networking groups, including both independent and sponsored or owned groups.
+A group may have a website, a mailing list (and newsletter), meetings (pre- and post-COVID-19, hopefully), and other benefits, depending on the group.

-A company sponsored / owned group is usually connected with the employer's recruiting organization and is often used both to encourage former employees to return (a.k.a. "boomerangs") and also to encourage former employees to refer job candidates.
+A company sponsored/owned group is usually connected with the employer's recruiting and sales organizations and is often used both to encourage former employees to return (a.k.a. "boomerangs") and also to encourage former employees to refer business opportunities and, also, job candidates.